jonperk318/telegram-parser/README.md

-# Telegram Chat CC Parser
+# Telegram Chat CC Parser 2.0

+## Now able to scrape directories for JSON files

-This script takes in a JSON file exported from Telegram chat history and finds credit/debit card information in posts with keyword mentions.
+This script takes in JSON files exported from Telegram chat history and finds credit/debit card information in posts with keyword mentions.
 This is to be used to search dumps for sensitive data so the victims can be made aware of the breach and the cards can be canceled.
 This is ONLY created to PREVENT further exploitation.